xcksnow/LKRT/README.md

 The purpose of this project is to understand how real-world RATs function for both **offensive security** (pentesting) and **defensive security** (malware analysis, threat hunting, detection engineering).
 By understanding their construction, you can improve your ability to defend against them.

+## 📘 Learn with the Course

+Each feature implemented in LokiRAT, along with the full development process of a custom Remote Access Trojan, is explained step by step in the course:
+🎓 Building a Custom Remote Access Trojan (RAT)

+In this course, you'll learn:

+- How to architect and build your own RAT from scratch

+- Stealth and evasion techniques used by advanced malware

+- How to build a full Command & Control infrastructure

+- Windows internals, API hooking, and rootkit development

+- How to implement reliable communication between client and server (C++ ↔ C2)

+⚠️ The course is focused on malware development.
+While the repository includes a web dashboard (LokiWebViewer) built with Angular, web development fundamentals are not covered, as this is part of a Malware Development Academy.
+The web interface is provided for completeness, not as a teaching topic.

 ## 🛠️ Features

 ### Anti-Detection & Evasion